joelmoxley/founder-playbook/III. Market + Customer/02 - Market Sizing + Segmentation/01 - Content - Market Segmentation/md/02 - Khosla Ventures - Project Rifle.pdf.md

-This presentation by Khosla Ventures walks through the RIFLE process, a quantitative methodology that bases crucial business decisions on concrete data.
+This presentation by Khosla Ventures walks through the RIFLE process, a framework to use concrete data to make crucial business decisions.
 The resource reviews applications in market strategy analysis, expansion strategy, and financial services segmentation, and includes a real life example.

 Credit: [Khosla Ventures](http://www.khoslaventures.com/)